warmshowers/wsandroid/index.md

 ## Updates

 If we decide to build something new, we'll post an update here, on <https://warmshowers.bike>.

-We reached out to people from other hospitality exchange communities and together have an idea to federate our platforms and solve the issue of centralized boards ending up with too much power and locking their own communities in a platform the members cannot influence or easily move away from - once forever.
-We plan to make it easy for users to move between different platforms and to make it easy for new platforms to emerge - let the one for bicycle touring community be the first one in the Fediverse.
-[Visit our new project page and give it a thought](https://fedihospex.github.io).
+Together with volunteers from other hospitality exchange communities we have an idea to federate our platforms and solve the issue of communities being trapped in a platform they can not influance or change - once forever.
+We plan to make it easy for users to move between different platforms and to make it easy for new platforms to emerge - let the one for bicycle touring community be the first one in the [Fediverse](https://en.wikipedia.org/wiki/Fediverse)!
+Visit our [new project page](https://fedihospex.github.io) and give us some feedback, support us or join the team.

-You can also join our Facebook group ["Open Alternative to WarmShowers.org"](https://www.facebook.com/groups/243374777243989).

 ## Help needed!

 We are a very small team at the moment.
 We are looking for people that share our vision and would like to contribute to the project.
 If you are experienced in setting up a non-profit organization, building